More Fun

 Find Intrigue in Art

-Ready to get your creative senses tingling?
-Every month of the year in Winston-Salem, the nonprofit Downtown Arts District Association (DADA) provides its signature “1st Friday Hop” – a community-building event where art galleries and studios remain open late into the evening.
-In Greensboro, art galleries like 205 Collaborative, Ambleside Gallery and GreenHill Center for NC Art offer exceptional exhibits from artists, photographers and sculptors from around the world.
+Every month of the year in Winston-Salem, the nonprofit Downtown Arts District Association (DADA) provides its signature “1st Friday Hop” – a community-building event where art galleries and studios remain open late into the evening to support local artists.

 Theatre